nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 less -S Results/PANY.arg
 less -S Results/PANY.glf.gz
 ```

+**BONUS QUESTION**
+Try to output files in binary format.
+Which option should you use?
+Can you open these files?
+Look at the file sizes of text vs binary format.
+Which one is smaller?
+Which one would you use?

+**BONUS QUESTION**
+Try to change some filtering options and record the number of entries in the final output file.

 You have learnt how to calculate and read genotype likelihood files.
 Now you are going to learn how to perform genotype calling with ANGSD.